-The 33rd Conference on Agricultural and Forest Meteorology, sponsored by the American Meteorological Society, will be held May 14-18, 2018 at the Boise Center, in Boise, Idaho, USA.
-This conference is organized by the AMS Committee on Agricultural and Forest Meteorology and jointly held with the Fourth Conference on Atmospheric Biogeosciences and the 12th Symposium on Fire and Forest Meteorology.
-Preliminary programs, registration, hotel, and general information will be posted on the AMS Web site by late February, 2018.
+The 33rd Conference on Agricultural and Forest Meteorology, sponsored by the American Meteorological Society, was held May 14-18, 2018 at the Boise Center, in Boise, Idaho, USA.
+This conference was organized by the AMS Committee on Agricultural and Forest Meteorology and jointly held with the Fourth Conference on Atmospheric Biogeosciences and the 12th Symposium on Fire and Forest Meteorology.

-The theme for this conference is “Exploring the Intersection of Landscape Disturbance and Atmosphere/Biosphere Interactions”.
-While papers are solicited on all aspects of ecosystem-atmosphere interactions, potential topics to consider would include:
+The theme for this conference was “Exploring the Intersection of Landscape Disturbance and Atmosphere/Biosphere Interactions”.
+While papers were solicited on all aspects of ecosystem-atmosphere interactions, potential topics to consider included:

-The Committee on Agricultural and Forest Meteorology of the American Meteorological Society (AMS) is proud to present awards recognizing 3 outstanding oral presentations and 3 outstanding poster presentations given by students at the 33rd Conference on Agricultural and Forest Meteorology.
-These awards recognize outstanding student contributions based on an evaluation of both the submitted written paper and corresponding oral or poster presentation.
-Students are asked at the time of the abstract submission if they want to be considered for such awards.
-In addition, students who want to be considered for travel support will be asked to note this when submitting their abstract, and may be asked to submit a note of justification for funds.
-Students must be the first author on submissions and be presenting their own, original work.
+The Committee on Agricultural and Forest Meteorology of the American Meteorological Society (AMS) was proud to present awards recognizing 3 outstanding oral presentations and 3 outstanding poster presentations given by students at the 33rd Conference on Agricultural and Forest Meteorology.
+These awards recognized outstanding student contributions based on an evaluation of both the submitted written paper and corresponding oral or poster presentation.
+Students were asked at the time of the abstract submission if they want to be considered for such awards.

-Please submit your abstract electronically via the Web by the deadline date of 19 January 2018 (refer to January the AMS Web page at http://ams.confex.com/ams/).
-An abstract fee of $95 (payable by credit card or purchase order) is charged at the time of submission (refundable only if abstract is not accepted).
-Authors of accepted presentations will be notified by the end of Mid-February.
-Authors of invited and accepted papers will be asked to contribute to the web-based proceedings of the symposium by submitting an extended abstract.
-Instructions for formatting extended abstracts will be posted on the AMS conference website.
-Extended abstracts (file size up to 10 MB) must be submitted electronically by 15 June 2018.
-All abstracts, extended abstracts, and presentations will be made available on the AMS website.
+An abstract fee of $95 (payable by credit card or purchase order) was charged at the time of submission (refundable only if abstract was not accepted).
+Authors of accepted presentations were notified by the end of Mid-February.
+Authors of invited and accepted papers were asked to contribute to the web-based proceedings of the symposium by submitting an extended abstract.
+Instructions for formatting extended abstracts were posted on the AMS conference website.
+Extended abstracts (file size up to 10 MB) were submitted electronically by 15 June 2018.
+All abstracts, extended abstracts, and presentations are available on the AMS website.

 For additional information please contact the Agricultural and Forest Meteorology program chairpersons: Dr. Brian Viner (firstname.lastname@example.org) and Dr. Claudia Wagner-Riddle (email@example.com)